withastro/astro/packages/integrations/mdx/README.md

 }
 ```

-Visit [our "Shiki configuration" docs](https://docs.astro.build/en/guides/markdown-content/#shiki-configuration) for more on using Shiki with Astro.
+Visit [our Shiki configuration docs](https://docs.astro.build/en/guides/markdown-content/#shiki-configuration) for more on using Shiki with Astro.

 #### Switch to Prism